Poodle Shedding

 Poodles have a minimal shedding level.
 One of the advantages of the Poodle is minimal shedding, making them a better choice for people who prefer a cleaner home.

-With a typical weight of 40-70 lbs and lifespan of 12-15 yrs, the Poodle requires thoughtful care tailored to their specific breed characteristics.
+40-70 lbs adult size, 12-15 yrs life expectancy — and the Poodle has a health and temperament footprint that is worth reading on its own terms.
 Living with a Poodle means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Seasonal Changes

 Living with a Poodle means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
-Poodles with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Poodle do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 - Size: medium (40-70 lbs)